-Welcome to Bridgewater Manor care home, located in Worsley, Manchester.
-This home is designed to provide the best care for our residents.
-We are proud to offer 71 beds with ensuite facilities and a range of premium services such as a hairdresser and a nail bar.
+Welcome to Bridgewater Manor Care Home in Salford.
+This Worsley care home is one of our Greater Manchester care homes, and has been designed to provide the best care for our residents.
+We’re proud to offer 71 beds with en-suite facilities.
+You’ll also find a range of premium services at all of our care homes, in Salford, at Bridgewater Manor there is a hairdresser and a nail bar available on site for residents to enjoy.

 Silent nurse call system